By: Joemar Pasco

 At the free consultation of your lawyer, you will come away much better suited for your divorce procedure.
 In the initial free consultation, you will learn things like the attorney fees, retainers required by the lawyer, and what to expect from the divorce proceedings.
 The lawyer may also give you an estimate of how much time is needed for the divorce proceedings.
 Full-blown contested divorce cases may need a lawyer that will charge between $200-300/ hour.

-A contingency plan with a lawyer means that you agree to pay a percentage of the fees upfront while the proceedings underway and that those fees will be reduced until the processes are complete.
+A contingency plan with a Divorce Attorney Miami means that you agree to pay a percentage of the fees upfront while the proceedings underway and that those fees will be reduced until the processes are complete.
 The first contingency plan only works for those who are battling a case where there is a contested case, where the lawsuit will settle in court or outside of court.
 There is no direct fee to the client, but a share or percentage of the court settlement will go to the lawyers.
 In short, there is an excellent incentive for the lawyer to work to win your case.
 If the case is won, the lawyer walks away with an agreed-upon percentage of the settlement.
 The lawyer is still paid but not during the proceeding.

 Limited Attendance at Hearings